w3schools-test/w3schools-test.github.io/README.md

 We reserve the right to remove, or not to add anything that we feel will not fit here.
 Also, this page is a community page, and the content you add may be changed later.

+Change to these page gor the study clone and fork.
+Thank you w3school from Ukraine